chrismile/Correrender/README.md

 #### Ubuntu 18.04, 20.04 & 22.04

-Ubuntu 20.04 and 22.04 are fully supported.
+Ubuntu 22.04 is fully supported.

 The Vulkan SDK, which is a dependency of this program that cannot be installed using the default package sources or vcpkg, will be automatically installed using the official Vulkan SDK PPA.

-Please note that Ubuntu 18.04 is only partially supported.
-It ships an old version of CMake, which causes the build process using vcpkg to fail if not updating CMake manually beforehand.
+Please note that Ubuntu 18.04 and 20.04 ship a too old version of CMake, which causes the build process to fail.
+In this case, CMake needs to be upgraded manually beforehand using the steps at https://apt.kitware.com/.

 #### Other Linux Distributions